 We envision continued growth for nontraditional indexing strategies.
 We engineer our products in a disciplined manner to meet real-world investor needs.
 This lets us tackle our fiduciary responsibility of delivering cost-effective fund products.
 We think about the costs and consider the value the investor obtains from them.
 This approach doesn’t necessarily imply registering the lowest explicit costs.
 Instead, it reflects looking at after-cost returns vs. comparable strategies.

 Flexible indexing takes a fresh approach to delivering investment outcomes.
 We start with fundamental objectives translated into persistent investment strategies rather than with an existing benchmark.
-It’s all about our focus: Ours pays very clear attention to the investor and his or her objectives, and also on how to approach risk, viewed by specific and composite risks.
+It’s all about our focus: Ours pays very clear attention to the investors’ objectives, and also on how to approach risk, viewed by specific and composite risks.

 And, yes, lexicon matters.
 The investment concepts highlighted reflect an important fabric of the history and practice of investment management.
 When used deliberately, they enable investors to properly understand our process and our products.
 We believe we must be disciplined and transparent about our industry’s language.
 This is innovation today.
 It’s also the validation that asset management is an intellectual pursuit, one we’re always trying to improve.